knitr::include_graphics("https://i.imgur.com/7txj1aA.png")

 # remove transit rail fatalities from rail

-<- fatalities_summary %>% filter(Mode == "Rail") %>% pull(fatalities)
+transit_rail_fatalities <- fatalities_summary %>% filter(Mode == "Rail") %>% pull(fatalities)

-<- fatalities_summary %>%
+fatalities_summary <- fatalities_summary %>%

 transit_rail_fatalities = transit_rail_fatalities,